CureVac-GSK coronavirus variant vaccine generates good immune response in rats

 Although human trials are yet to start, these results mark a boost for GSK, the world’s largest vaccine maker by sales.

-GSK's collaboration with CureVac is a fresh attempt to play a major role in fighting the pandemic after a COVID-19 shot with Sanofi (SASY.PA) ran into delays and a collaboration with China's Clover Biopharmaceuticals was ended. read more
+GSK’s collaboration with CureVac is a fresh attempt to play a major role in fighting the pandemic after a COVID-19 shot with Sanofi ran into delays and a collaboration with China’s Clover Biopharmaceuticals was ended.

 GSK, which acquired a 10% stake in CureVac last year, will also support the production of up to 100 million doses of CureVac’s first-generation COVID-19 vaccine candidate.